Martin John Spalding: Coadjutor Bishop and Bishop of Louisville

 In August 1855, Spalding faced an anti-Catholic riot, known as Bloody Monday.
 Political opponents of the Democratic Party and supporters of the Know Nothing movement claimed that foreign-born Catholics intended to subvert the government, and Spalding himself was accused of harboring weapons in various churches.
 This led to a series of riots that resulted in the deaths of anywhere between 22 and over 100 German and Irish Catholic immigrants.
 The Cathedral of the Assumption, however, was spared from destruction by Mayor John Barbee, himself reportedly a member of the Know Nothing Party.
 Following the riots' end, Spalding wrote, "I entreat all to pause and reflect, to commit no violence, to believe no idle rumors, and to cultivate that peace and love which are characteristics of the religion of Christ."
 He played a leading role at the three provincial councils of Cincinnati in 1855, 1858, and 1861.
 He was also an outspoken advocate for the Catholic school system, denouncing public schools as "godless".

-At the beginning of the American Civil War, Spalding ordered all churches in the diocese to pray for peace.
+At the beginning of the American Civil War in 1860, Spalding ordered all churches in the diocese to pray for peace.
 Although he sought to avoid "angry political discussions", he published a piece on the war in L'Osservatore Romano that clearly demonstrated his sympathy laid with the Confederacy.
 He even secretly denounced Archbishop Purcell, a staunch supporter of the Union, to his superiors in Rome.
 He recognized slavery as "a great social evil", but asked, "But how can we free ourselves of [slavery] without ruining our country and causing injury to the poor slaves themselves?"
 He also remarked that "those who are in such a way liberated ordinarily become miserable vagabonds, drunkards and thieves."

-In 1861, he closed St. Joseph's College and converted its facilities into a hospital for soldiers.
+In 1861, Spalding converted St. Joseph's College into a military hospital.
 By the end of Spalding's tenure in Louisville, the diocese included 70,000 Catholics and 85 churches.
-He also published Sketches of the Life, Times, and Character of the Rt.
-Rev. Benedict Joseph Flaget (1852), Miscellanea (1855), and a two-volume History of the Protestant Reformation (1860).